Espresso! plays American Swing and fiery Gypsy Jazz in & around Boulder, Colorado. Upbeat, classy music.

 Bill Pontarelli is a super star on the clarinet and offers tasty vocal stylings.
 A consummate musician, we call him the best in the West for good reason—his red-hot phrasing and stunning tone are clear, clean and wonderfully appealing.
 Bill also offers rich and engaging vocal tunes in his unique style.
 He has been the 'first call' player in Denver for decades and also plays with Flexigrass, Pete Warnick's Colorado-based jazzgrass band and numerous other groups.

 Jordan Ramsey is an award winning mandolinst and teacher residing in the Front Range area of Colorado.
-Jordan is the current champion of the National Mandolin Contest in Winfield, KS.
+Jordan is the 2016 champion of the National Mandolin Contest in Winfield, KS.
 He also won the 2008 RockyGrass Mandolin Competition.
 His dynamic styling and lead lines range from subtle and artful to explosive, the perfect counterpoint to Bill's clarinet.

 Check his video here playing with The David Grisman Folk Trio at the Boulder Theater.

 Emily Reynolds' swinging jazz chord chops are evident in the swing and Gypsy jazz genres where rhythm is central to the music.
 Up and down the neck of the guitar, she sets a strong rhythmic tone.
 Her powerhouse vocals are featured in Espresso!, with tunes in both English and French.
-Band manager for Espresso!, Emily also plays with the Swing Chicks, a Colorado-based swing band and sings three-part 40s tunes with the TriTones in Seattle.
+Band manager for Espresso!, Emily also played with the Swing Chicks, a Colorado-based swing band and sings three-part 40s tunes with the TriTones in Seattle.

 Duane Webster is a fabulous bassist from Boulder, Colorado.
 His dynamic leads and steady rhythm holding down that bottom end have made him a popular player with a wide variety of bands exemplifying many musical styles of music over the years.
 He has played with so many of the really great players and was featured in the original Ophelia Swing Band along with Tim O'Brien, Dan Sadowski and others.
 Currently he plays with Sweet Spot Trio and VooDoo Lily.
 He has played with Espresso! for many years.